AlbanyCanCodeCourses/JSFrameworks2024/exercises/15-typescript/README.md

 Rename all files that contain React components so that they end with _.tsx_.
 You may need to restart your application.
 (Press `ctrl+c` to quit and then `npm run dev` to start.)
 You will see errors on the screen and in your terminal.
 Your job is to refactor the code so that it is in TypeScript.
 For most errors, this means either declaring new types and interfaces or importing and using existing types from React.

-You should also rename _countries.json_ and _states.json_ so that they end in _.ts_.
+In _exercises/07-forms/_, rename _countries.json_ and _states.json_ so that they end in _.ts_.
 You will need to export the countries and states as named exports.
 For example:

 ```ts
 // In countries.ts